MindscapeHQ/raygun4wordpress/readme.txt

 This plugin automates the installation of Raygun4php, the PHP 5 provider for Raygun.
 As a result it requires the dependencies that Raygun4php needs.

-Namely, the server that your Wordpress site runs on requires a PHP 5.3 environment with the **curl** library and dependencies.
+Specifically, the server that your Wordpress site runs on requires a **PHP 5.3** environment with the **curl** library and dependencies.
 Please ask your administrator if this is not enabled (as shown with phpinfo()).

+When activating the plugin, if you receive a PHP error message stating that there is an 'Unexpected T_STRING', you may be running a PHP 5.2 or below installation.
+Raygun4WP currently only supports PHP 5.3, a version compatible with 5.2 may be available - please contact us through raygun.io if you require this.

 == Changelog  ==